 For the metals that still get into your water, chelation or sequestration are both very effective.
 Chelation is better for long-term maintenance, whereas sequestration is better for short-term fixes.
 Our SC-1000 is excellent at stain prevention, but not as good as a sequestering agent at stain removal.

 How to remove metal stains in a pool

 Removing existing stains is a different issue, but similar steps to remedy.

-- If you have stains, you should add a chelant or sequestering agent to the water.
+- If you have stains, you should add SC-1000 or sequestering agent to the water.
 This will grab metals released during step 2.

 - The second step is to try and lift the stain from the affected areas.
 You can accelerate the stain removal with ascorbic acid.
 Monitor the pH of the water when doing this step.
 Pool operators may want to vacuum or brush the stained area too.
 Try to apply the ascorbic acid (also called Vitamin C, or citric acid) evenly across the stain.
 If it's a small stain, use a PVC pipe that reaches the stain so that the granular acid lands on the stain only.

 - Once the acid has had a chance to lift the stain, brush thoroughly.